-With the US discovering a place where Russia could launch nuclear-tipped missiles, the doubts surrounding Burevestnik are gradually being clarified.
+With the US discovering a place Russia could use to launch nuclear-tipped missiles, the doubts surrounding Burevestnik are gradually being clarified.

 In recent days, using satellite images taken on July 26 by Planet Labs, two American researchers have identified a construction project adjacent to a nuclear warhead storage facility known by two names: Vologda-20 and Chebsara.

-Two researchers believe that this could be the location where Russia could deploy the 9M370 Burevestnik nuclear-tipped cruise missile.
+Two researchers believe that this could be the location that Russia could use to deploy the 9M370 Burevestnik nuclear-tipped cruise missile.

-Decker Eveleth, an expert at the research and analysis organization CNA, found satellite imagery that identified what he assessed as nine launch pads under construction.
+Decker Eveleth, an expert with the research and analysis organization CNA, found satellite imagery that identified what he assessed as nine launch pads under construction.

 They are arranged in three groups inside perimeter walls to protect them from attack or to prevent an accidental explosion in one group from detonating missiles in the others, he said.